abuisman/freudjs/README.md

 ## Contributing

-With regards to bugs and issues, or when you find a killer feature for Freud please consider contributing.
+With regards to bugs and issues, or when you find a killer feature for FreudJS please consider contributing.

 ### Webpack

-Freud is written in ES6.
+FreudJS is written in ES6.
 You can edit the file in `src` and build it by running the command `npm run build`.
 Open `spec/test.html` in order to run the specs in your browser and have the library available to you during development.
 In which case running `npm run dev` is probably useful as it will compile the `freud.js` version for you continuously as you make changes.

 Just make sure to add tests and build both the dev and minimal version with `npm run build` when you are done.